tagohd/mono/Characters/All Characters.md

 %%
-sudoMajor:: Added new information to most characters.
-Added Dataview.
+sudoMajor:: Added species and other information for all characters.
 #majorChange #unseenByLun
 %%